lh3/lh3.github.com/_posts/2025-09-11-a-quick-look-at-roches-sbx.md

 ![][fig]

-Roche released duplex SBX (SBX-D) data produced in one hour by multiplexing seven human samples together.
+Roche released duplex SBX (SBX-D) data **produced in one hour by multiplexing seven human samples together**.
 These are single-end reads, averaging ~241bp in length.
 The purple line in Fig. (a) shows the fraction of reads beyond a certain length.
 We can see more than 95% of reads are longer than 150bp but less than 10% are longer than 350bp.